 “Stephen and his colleagues are a vital part of the team that manages these issues,” Rebecca Hayden, director of TVA Natural Resources, said.
 “They work with TVA’s partner agencies, state and local governments, homeowners’ associations and the public to monitor and control invasive species, ultimately making life better for the people of the Tennessee Valley.”

-Learn more about how TVA works to improve the water quality throughout the region.
+Find out more about how TVA improves water quality in the region.